SYSNOMINAL|BUILDv2026.01.01|REGIONSELF_HOST

 [ DOWNLOAD DATASHEET ]

-It records whether a denial flag exists for a subject or scope and returns the current denial signal at read time.
+It records whether a denial fact exists for a subject or scope and returns that fact at read time.

-DenySignal exists to keep denial state explicit, decoupled, and auditable as a first-class primitive, rather than an incidental field inside unrelated domain tables.
+DenySignal keeps negative state explicit, decoupled, and auditable as a first-class primitive instead of burying it inside unrelated domain tables.

-It only emits whether a denial signal is present.
+It only emits whether a denial fact is currently present.

 What it emits